Author's Note

 ♪♪♪ o atri sorono galati eleda esied’iradanno ♪♪♪

-“Come, beloved, and gaze into my eyes,” the melody whispered.
+“Come, beloved, and gaze into my eyes,” the melody crooned.
 “They hold the color of a sapphire sky.”

-The words, sung in the ancient tongue, resonated in my mind, stirring echoes of memories long buried.
-They carried a tender invitation, laced with a subtle yet irresistible command.
-The very air pulsed with their meaning, drawing me toward the source of the song, tempting me to uncover its secret.
+The words resonated in my mind, stirring echoes of memories long buried.
+A tender invitation, laced with subtle, yet irresistible command.
+The very air pulsed with their meaning, drawing me toward the source, tempting me to uncover its secret.

 Ahead, a dim scarlet glow pierced the darkness.
 Where the light seeped through, the twisted silhouettes of the trees resembled a blood-drenched gateway to Aartókh-Dággaras.